Vyral/base-template/_posts/2018-10-01-how-to-pay-off-a-mortgage-with-home-equity-lines-of-credit.md

 7:38 - Why this tactic is so beneficial.

-If you have any other questions or would like more information, feel free to give us a call or send us an email.
-We look forward to hearing from you soon.
+If you have any other questions or would like more information, feel free to give me a call or send me an email.
+I look forward to hearing from you soon.